ethpm/EIPs/EIPS/eip-ethpm-registry.md

 ```
 **Pagination**

-`getAllPackages` and `getAllReleaseIds` support paginated requests because it's possible that the return values for these methods could become quite large.
+`getAllPackageIds` and `getAllReleaseIds` support paginated requests because it's possible that the return values for these methods could become quite large.
 The methods should return an `offset` that is a pointer to the next available item in a list of all items such that a caller can use it to pick up from where the previous request left off.
 (See [here](https://mixmax.com/blog/api-paging-built-the-right-way) for a discussion of the merits and demerits of various pagination strategies.)
 The `limit` parameter defines the maximum number of items a registry should return per request.

 ## Rationale
 The proposal hopes to accomplish the following: